-- (i) Revenue from the provision of telecommunications services is measured based on the usage of the Group's telecommunications facilities and is recognised when the services are rendered.
-Service revenue in respect of standard service plans billed in advance is deferred and included under contract liabilities. - (ii) Revenue from the distribution business is recognised when control of the goods has transferred to the customer, which generally coincides with the time when the goods are delivered to customers and title has passed and collectability of the related receivables is reasonably assured. - In the comparative period, revenue from distribution business was recognised when the Group has transferred to the buyer the significant risks and rewards of ownership of the goods. - (iii) Interest income is recognised as it accrues using the effective interest method.
-For financial assets measured at amortised cost or FVOCI (recycling) that are not credit-impaired, the effective interest rate is applied to the gross carrying amount of the asset.
-For credit-impaired financial assets, the effective interest rate is applied to the amortised cost (i.e. gross carrying amount net of loss allowance) of the asset (see note 2(j)(i)). - (iv) Dividend income from listed investments is recognised when the share price of the investment goes ex-dividend.
+- (i) Revenue from the provision of telecommunications services is recognised when the services have been rendered. - (ii) Revenue from the distribution business is recognised when the Group has transferred to the buyer the significant risks and rewards of ownership of the goods. - (iii) Interest income is recognised as it accrues using the effective interest method. - (iv) Dividend income from listed investments is recognised when the share price of the investment goes ex-dividend.

-(t) Translation of foreign currencies
+(s) Translation of foreign currencies